 Both small businesses and their employees stand to benefit from workers’ compensation insurance.

 For small businesses, workers’ compensation insurance offers a way to evade costly litigation processes.
 Employers can settle their disputes with employees informally by administrative law judges.

 For employees, workers’ compensation provides another layer of safety at the workplace.
-Workers that have guaranteed insurance in case of an injury will trust their employer more.
+Workers with guaranteed insurance in case of an injury will trust their employer more.

 Third-party contractors are typically not covered by workers’ compensation.
-However, sometimes, the state may rule that employers have to ensure contractors have some other form of insurance coverage.
+However, sometimes, the state may rule that employers must ensure contractors have other insurance coverage.

-Executives and other C-suit individuals don’t fall under workers’ compensation, but they can opt-in if they choose.
+Executives and other C-suit individuals don’t fall under workers’ compensation but can opt in.

 Undocumented immigrant workers can sometimes be eligible for workers’ compensation insurance.
 States like Arizona, California, and Hawaii explicitly allow undocumented workers to benefit from workers’ compensation.